MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/get-started/upgrade-to-system-center-2016.md

 1. Backup and retain the VMM database
 2. Uninstall VMM 2012 R2 from the highly available passive node.
-3. Upgrade to Windows Server 2016 and to a supported version of SQL Server on the active node
+3. Upgrade to Windows Server 2016 and to a supported version of SQL Server on the passive node.
-4. Failover to the passive node.
+4. Upgrade to the Windows 10 version of the ADK.
-5. Upgrade to Windows Server 2016 and to a supported version of SQL Server on the passive node
+5. Install System Center 2016 – Virtual Machine Manager in the highly available environment and when prompted, upgrade the database.
-6. Upgrade to the Windows 10 version of the ADK
+6. Failover to the passive node.
-7. [Optional] Install the appropriate SQL Command line utilities
+7. Repeat steps 2 - 5 for the other nodes in your HAVMM environment.
-8. Install System Center 2016 – Virtual Machine Manager
+8. [Optional] Install the appropriate SQL Command line utilities.

 Note: If the VMMM database is hosted on a SQL Server running in the "Always on" mode, and the VMM database is in the availability group, you must remove it from the availability group before upgrading the SQL Server to a later version.